 The old Jewish cemetery

-The old Jewish cemetery is perhaps the most famous Jewish cemetery in Europe and a top attraction of Prague.
+The old Jewish cemetery Prague is perhaps the most famous Jewish cemetery in Europe and a top attraction of Prague.
 Most tourists visit the cemetery and the nearby synagogues in the northern Old Town.t.

-Shopping Center Paladium
+Shopping Center Palladium

 Of course, one can argue about whether one should list a modern shopping centre among the sightseeings of Prague.
 One thing is for sure, it is one of the most visited buildings of the city by tourists.
-The shopping centre Paladium is a modern complex that was built after the time of socialism.
+The shopping centre Palladium is a modern complex that was built after the time of socialism.
 It is right in the centre of the city.
 The shopping centre with 200 shops symbolizes modern, western Prague like hardly any other building.